mu-hun/jejunu-sw/README.md

 ---
 _This repository was inspired by [simnalamburt/snucse](https://github.com/simnalamburt/snucse)_

-_jejunu_ is primarily distributed under the terms of the [GNU Affero General Public License v3.0](./LICENSE) or any later version.
-But This original contents are copyrighted to Lecturer.
+Original contents of _jejunu_ are copyrighted to Lecturer, and is primarily distributed under the terms of the [GNU Affero General Public License v3.0](./LICENSE) or any later version.
 See [COPYRIGHT](./COPYRIGHT) for details.